GoogleCloudPlatform/stackdriver-reverse-proxy/README.md

-# stackdriver-proxy
+# stackdriver-reverse-proxy

-stackdriver-proxy is an HTTP proxy to automatically traces all the incoming requests.
+stackdriver-reverse-proxy is an HTTP proxy to automatically traces all the incoming requests.

-Note: This is not an official Google product.
+Note: This is not an official Google product and in active development.